Overview

 Issues completed per week.
 Shown as a rate (issues/week) and as a total count.
 Useful for understanding capacity and tracking whether output is stable, growing, or declining.

-Strategic impact delivered — measured through value points assigned to Jira issues.
-Shown as total value, weekly average, per-member total, and per-member weekly rate.
-Higher business value doesn't necessarily mean more issues — it means higher-impact work.
+How valuable the completed work was, measured in whichever Jira custom field you mapped in Settings → Metric Fields (Business Value, ROI, Priority Score, or similar).
+Shown as total impact, weekly average, per-member total, and per-member weekly rate.
+Higher impact doesn't necessarily mean more issues — it means higher-value work.

 Cycle Time